mambans/AioFeed/README.md

 <img src="https://github.com/mambans/AioFeed/blob/master/frontend/public/android-chrome-192x192.png" alt="Logo" width="300"/>

-My personal project **AioFeed**, is a site that combines feeds from different sites such as Twitch.tv, Youtube.com and Twitter List into one page.
-And features for that I personally thought was missing from Twitch.tv.
+My personal project **AioFeed**, is a site that combines feeds from different sites such as Twitch.tv, Youtube.com and a Twitter List into one page.
+And some features I personally thought was missing from Twitch.tv.

 ## Account

-AioFeed stores the AioFeed account Username, email, **hashed** password in database and encrypted Youtube and Twitch access tokens so you don't need to reconnected on each session, tokens can still have expired until next login.
+AioFeed stores the AioFeed account Username, email, **hashed** password in database and encrypted Youtube and Twitch access tokens so you don't need to reconnected on each session, token's auto refreshes in the client when needed, so stored tokens can still expire until next auto refresh in the client.
 It also stores profile image url, vod channel list (twitch channels to fetch vods from).

 ## Pages